 The Bluetooth SIG is a member driven organization with advisory boards for various technical roles.
 I worked with a board of experts, BTI, which defines testing procedures and policies.
-This is an independent group of expert users, but one with with political power and insider status.
+This is an independent group of expert users, but one with political power and insider status.
 I also worked with the BQEs, the independent consultants that guide clients through the testing process.

 In a 3 day workshop, we explored the tools, pain points, and scope in terms of policy and regulation impediments.
 While the group had prepared multiple specific feature and UI suggestions, I kept them focused on the overall process.
 By stepping back from the user interface and examining the underlying process, we were able to discover the root causes of difficulties and better explore how the tools could work.